FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-subdomains.md

 | A + SRV records | Automatic | Automatic (after verification) |
 | Available suffixes | 6 Falix domains | Any domain you own |
 | Verification | None needed | NS record verification |

+For most people, a free Falix subdomain is the easiest way to get a clean server address up and running in seconds.
+If you want something more personal or already have a domain, the custom domain option gives you that extra level of branding without any added cost.